tylertitsworth/5th-age-srd/Classes/Wizard.md

 #### Adventurer Feat

-When you miss a spell attack against a target you are engaged with, deal damage equal to your Strength modifier (x2 at 5th level; x3 at 8th) to it.
+When you miss a spell attack against a target you are engaged with, deal damage equal to your Strength modifier, twice at champion tier, and thrice at epic tier.to it.

 #### Champion Feat